CYCLING PERFORMANCE TIPS

 Altitude can be used to improve sea level performance.
 But it needs to be used correctly.
 Its advantages are related to acclimatization effects i.e. an increase in the red cell mass from 2 to 3 weeks at altitude.
 The same benefits could be gained from using injections of erythropoietin if it were not a banned substances (and one with some health risks as well from overzealous use and exceedingly high hematocrits).
 Blood doping has the same effects.
 And it has been suggested that living (or sleeping for more than 12 hours a day) in a high altitude chamber or using nitrogen houses as the Scandinavians have proposed (and utilized) may have the same beneficial effect.

-But to maximize the benefits of the altitude effect, training (i.e. absolute VO2 max.) needs to be maintained at sea level values.
-Some athletes can train at altitude and pull this off, but the majority need will need to do interval training at least twice a week at sea level oxygen levels to avoid the offsetting disadvantages of deconditioning.
+But to maximize the benefits of the altitude effect, training (i.e. absolute VO2 max. achievable) should be near sea level.
+Some athletes can train at altitude and pull this off, but the majority will need to do interval training at least twice a week at sea level oxygen levels to avoid the disadvantages of deconditioning (and a lower personal VO2max with time).

-Altitude effects on performance are a complex issue, but are best summarized in the simple phrase:
+Altitude effects on performance are a complex issue, but are best summarized in the simple mantra:

 Is there any way to avoid the hassles of traveling to a lower elevation to train - gaining the advantages of the hypoxia of altitude to acclimatize during the majority of your day (and while sleeping at night) while maintaining a high level training program?

-The scandinavians reportedly live in a "nitrogen" house which lowers the ambient oxygen level during sleep and the portion of the day they spend there (and training is as easy as stepping out the door), while others have suggested sleeping in an altitude chamber.
-Another option that seemed to make sense to the author was living at altitude and using supplemental oxygen while training to raise the amount of oxygen available to the alveoli in the lung.
+The Scandinavians reportedly live in a "nitrogen" house which lowers the ambient oxygen level during sleep and the portion of the day they spend there (and training is as easy as stepping out the door), while others have suggested sleeping in an altitude chamber.
+Another option that seemed to make sense to the author was living at altitude and using supplemental oxygen while training to raise the amount of oxygen available to the alveoli in the lung and maximizing VO2max achievable during training sessions.
 This question was addressed to Dr. Ben Levine who has done the majority of the work leading up to the high-low theory of training.

 His response: